 Unearth the Mystery…Past and Present with The Old Trail Museum.

-The museum is open from Memorial Day weekend to Labor Day, seven days a week from 9 a.m. to 5 p.m.
-Except closed on July 4th.
+The museum is open from Memorial Day weekend through Labor Day, seven days a week from 9 a.m. to 5 p.m.

 Old Trail Museum is a non-profit organization that reflects the rich natural and cultural history of Montana’s pristine Rocky Mountain Front region.
 Explore fossils, dinosaurs, Native American artifacts, grizzly bears, and the diverse and colorful local history within the Museum complex.